MENTAL HEALTH AWARENESS

 Often, mental health problems and disorders get clubbed as a single entity in a person’s mind, but there are many defined types of mental illnesses, treated differently, and specifically.
 Sensitivity and understanding of mental illnesses can help in prevention as well as early diagnosis and treatment, which can greatly enhance productivity, individual performance, and the happiness of a family.

 It is also important to understand that many people go through periods of low or affected mental health, depression, anxiety and stress.
 However, they may not have a mental health disorder, even though they may require or seek medical help, and benefit from treatment.
-Mental health disorders are those that fit defined criteria of symptoms and abnormalities in emotions and behavior, that have been present over a certain period of time, and significantly impact personal, social and occupational functioning.
+Mental health disorders are those that fit defined criteria of consistent and significant symptoms and abnormalities in emotions and behavior, that have been present over a certain period of time, are uncontrollable, and significantly impact personal, social and occupational functioning.

 TYPES OF MENTAL HEALTH DISORDERS